frovedis/frovedis/doc/tutorial/tutorial.md

 For example, when you look at the node &lt;1&gt; and if the condition "feature[2] < 1.92188" is false, the next place is the node &lt;3&gt;.
-The "IG" indicates the information gain with the spliting.
+The "IG" indicates the information gain with the splitting.

 A `predict` method of a tree model returns predicted results.
 If you need a probability of the prediction,